-Many outside organizations and third-party providers, such as the School for International Training, CET, DIS, School for Field Studies, CIEE, IES, IFSA-Butler, and AustraLearn, offer a number of scholarship opportunities for studying abroad.
+Many outside organizations and third-party providers, such as AustraLearn, CET, CIEE, DIS, IES, IFSA-Butler, School for Field Studies (SFS), and SIT, offer a number of scholarship opportunities for studying abroad.
 As do international institutions such as King's College London and the American University of Cairo.
 Click any of the links to be taken directly to their scholarship page.

 You can also search for study abroad funding opportunities on the Database for Study Abroad Funding.

 The following prestigious awards require nomination from Barnard.
 If you are interested in applying for one of these scholarships, please meet with the Dean for Study Abroad at least six weeks before the application deadline.

 Boren Scholarships support U.S. undergraduate students studying abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central and Easter Europe, Eurasia, Latin America and the Middle East.
 Preference is given to undergraduate applications proposing a full-year academic study.
 Summer-only programs are limited to science, technology, engineering and mathematic students.
 In exchange for scholarship funding, all Boren Scholars must agree to work in the Federal Government in a position with national security responsibilities for one year within three years of graduation.
 Awards range from $8,000 for summer study, $10,000 for a semester and up to $20,000 for an academic year.
 The on-campus deadline for this scholarship is around early January and the national deadline is usually in early February.
 Interested students should look at the Boren website and contact Dean Young for more information.